 Change is difficult and expensive, so anyone who isn’t cooperative and collaborative is a liability.

 Bias is a very challenging complication that impacts projects at many levels.
 It’s one reason why third party certifications are so important.
 Third parties make it easier for us to modify our reasoning when we know the impending change isn’t a personal affront to our loyalties.

 Certifications are also used to identify companies that play by the rules and meet standards.
-Regarding fisheries, current certification programs are unfortunately, ill conceived, chaotic, and today, heavily influenced by environmental players, which is a new twist and complexity.
+Regarding fisheries, current certification programs, are unfortunately, ill conceived, chaotic, and today, heavily influenced by environmental players, which is a new twist and complexity.
 Everyone, including, and especially the consumer is confused.
 Way too many fisheries’ surveys are quoted without identifying who paid for it and how many people were polled.
-Asking six people in your organisation or industry a biased question isn’t a legitimate survey – it’s misleading and meant to confuse, even if it’s done by a professor at a university.
+Asking six people in your organization or industry a biased question isn’t a legitimate survey – it’s misleading and meant to confuse, even if it’s done by a professor at a university.

 Anyone can be bought – Norwegian Farmed Salmon producers charged with Price Fixing in Canada.